rangle/angular-training-slides/slides/src/content/ngrx.md

 ---

-## `@Component` Uses `Actions` to Communicate
+## `@Component` Uses `Actions` to Broadcast to the Store

 1. Responsible for presentation and user interactions
-1. It is blind to the complexities of the app (Doesn't know what happens after action is broadcasted)
+1. Components are blind to the complexities of the app (Doesn't know what happens after action is broadcasted)
-1. React to state change via select
 1. Affect the state via Actions
 1. Describes a need without dictating how to fulfill the need
 1. Eg. Need => MAIL_REQUIRED